-Linen is one of the oldest fabrics available in the world.
+Linen is one of the oldest textiles available in the world.
 Worn for thousands of centuries, linen is known for its quality, breathability, and is an environmentally friendly and all-natural fabric.

-When you’re looking to buy bedding, luxury linen should be at the top of your wish list.
+When you’re looking to buy linen bedding, premium European linen should be at the top of your wish list.
 We uncover some commonly asked questions in this ultimate guide to buying linen.

-- Able to keep you cool in summer and warm in winter
+- Keeps you cool in summer and warm in winter

 - Linen fabric becomes softer to the touch the more it’s used